How to build a go-to-market team for your startup

 Which roles to hire, what they do and when to hire them

-Hi!
-In this week’s post I walk through a framework for building a go-to-market team for your startup—from scratch—covering which roles to hire, when to hire them and what their key responsibilities are.
+In this post I walk through a framework for building a go-to-market team for your startup—from scratch—covering which roles to hire, when to hire them and what their key responsibilities are.

 Having gone through this journey at multiple startups, I’ve developed the following guiding principles, upon which the framework is based: